-6 However, it is also not the case that official sources are invariably more credible (and valuable) than media-based information.
-Media-based data collection that relies on information regarding the implementation and/or the completion of projects can provide more useful and accurate project-level information than official reports, depending on how official project information is collected, updated and presented.
+5 However, it is also not the case that official sources are invariably more credible (and valuable) than media-based information.
+Open source data collection that relies on information regarding the implementation and/or the completion of projects can provide more useful and accurate project-level information than official reports, depending on how official project information is collected, updated and presented.
 Indeed, the reliability and usefulness of "official" data often declines sharply as projects move from the planning stage to the implementation stage.
 As projects are carried out, donors and recipients often encounter formidable coordination and accountability challenges (Kharas 2007).
 Consequently, donor agency officials and their government counterparts often improvise and make course corrections, which results in activities that are often substantially different from the original project blueprint that is reflected in the "official" data.

-terrorist attacks) introduces a risk of selection bias (McCarthy et al. 1996; Earl et al. 2004; Drakos and Gofas 2006; Drakos 2007).7 MBDC is thus an imperfect way to fill data gaps that impede research and evidence-based policymaking.
-Its value as a tool for understanding development finance increases substantially as more people scrutinize and improve the data, and when it is used in parallel with other data collection techniques.
-Fourth, there is no way to confirm that MBDC methods cover the entire spectrum of available media reports.
-We highly doubt that AidData's MBDC approach, which uses Factiva, Google and donor search engines (e.g. Baidu), has captured all available reporting on Chinese development finance to Africa, particularly in regions where local language press is not translated into English.
+Third, reliance on media reports introduces the risk of "detection bias," or the possibility that countries with lower levels of press freedom are less likely to report on official finance activities from various donors.
+Scholars who study conflict and terrorism have found that the use of media reports to identify inherently political events (e.g. political protests, terrorist attacks) introduces a risk of selection bias (McCarthy et al. 1996; Earl et al. 2004; Drakos and Gofas 2006; Drakos 2007).7 Media reports are thus an imperfect resource to fill data gaps that impede research and evidence-based policymaking.
+The value of open source data collection as a tool for understanding development finance increases substantially as more people scrutinize and improve the data, and when it is used in parallel with other data collection techniques.
+Fourth, we know that our methods do not cover the entire universe of available media reports.
+AidData's approach, which draws on Factiva, Google and donor country search engines (e.g. Baidu), does not capture all available open source information about Chinese development finance activities in Africa, particularly in regions where local materials are not translated into English or published online.